Frequently Asked Questions

 How are you funded?

-Ohio End of Life Options is a 501c3 that is 100% privately funded by supporters who want to advocate on behalf of the terminally ill to pass a medical aid in dying law in Ohio.
+Ohio End of Life Options is a 501c3 that is 100% privately funded by supporters and foundations who want to advocate on behalf of the terminally ill to pass a medical aid in dying law in Ohio.
 We do not receive any government funding.